What is Spatter in Welding?

-I explain more in the next document in this series, 'How to Stop Welding Spatter and Tactics to Reduce It'.
+You’ll find out more in the next document in this series, ‘How to Stop Welding Spatter and Tactics to Reduce It‘.
 Follow the link to go over to read it.

 To answer the question what is spatter in welding, in summary spatter are droplets of molten metal (or non metal contaminants) that spread around your welding area.

 Don’t ruin your beautiful welding experience with the frustration of tons of clean up due to spatter spray everywhere because that sucks.

 On everything including on you, your work, the floor and your MIG gun.

 Combat spatter and I tell you how in the next document.
 Just follow the link.